 Step 1: Complete the Notary Public application

-Please download the application form and complete it according to the included instructions.
+The web site will generate a paper application containing a barcode at the top.
+You must download the application form and complete it according to the included instructions.
 The date of commission, dated no more than thirty days prior, should be included.
 You will need to have your signature on the application form witnessed and notarized by a notary public or other authorized official.
 The Find a Notary feature from Notary Rotary may be helpful in contacting a notary public.

 Step 2: Purchase a $7,500 Arkansas Notary Bond from Notary Rotary, Inc.